Susan Enriquez

-Susan Sevillo (born May 24, 1962), known professionally as Susan Enriquez (/tl/), is a Filipina journalist, radio and television host, and news presenter.
+Susan Enriquez Sevillo (born May 24, 1962) is a Filipina journalist, radio and television host, and news presenter.
 She is notable for her 2003 program Kay Susan Tayo! on GMA Network.
 Enriquez currently hosts Pera Paraan and co-hosts Unang Hirit on GMA; while on GTV, she also co-hosts iJuander with Mark Salazar.

 Background

 Enriquez came from a poor family and as a child, she dreamed of becoming a factory worker.
 She earned a scholarship and extra income from helping in her mother's eatery for her studies towards a bachelor's degree in journalism at Lyceum of the Philippines University.
 She graduated in 1986.
 Her surname "Enriquez" is from her former marriage which was annulled.
 She has a daughter with her former husband.

 Radio

 She started working at IBC Radio and became a voice talent in 1981 for DZBB Newscoop.
 In 1989, she was hired as production assistant and writer for DZBB.
 She then hosted Kay Susan Na!, an infotainment radio program in DZBB that aired from 11:00 am until 12:00 noon.

 Enriquez also hosted DZBB programs which were also aired on Dobol B sa News TV such as Easy Easy Lang and Kay Susan Tayo! sa Radyo.